pinecone-io/examples/learn/README.md

 Running the examples in this repo requires two things, both of which are free:
 1. a Pinecone account, represented by an API key
 1. a place to run the example Notebooks.
-In this case, we'll be using Google Colaboratory
+In this case, we'll be using Google Colab

 ## Step 1.
 Create a Pinecone account